 Civil Law vs. Criminal Law: Know the Difference

-A criminal case is a court case where the state accuses someone of a public offense, and the state seeks to impose death, imprisonment, a fine, or disqualification or removal from public office
+A criminal case is a court case prosecuted "in the name of the state", where the state accuses someone of a public offense, and the state seeks to impose death, imprisonment, a fine, or disqualification or removal from public office

 A civil case is any court case that is not a criminal case.